klaarnut/user-docs/en/website-content.md

 2. The "Add Page" panel appears;

     1) Page Name : Insert any name for this new page.
-    2) "Show on menu" box : Check it to make this new page has its own Menu on website navigation. *You can leave this unchecked if you don't want the page to be online, and point the new added page to a menu later.*
+    2) "Show on menu" box : Check it to make this new page has its own Menu on website navigation. *You can leave this unchecked if you don't want the page to be online, and point ้this page to a menu later.*
     3) Save : To add this page.

 ![image](images/website_content/img_add_page_02_panel_appears.png)